Texas A&M Aggies football: Wrecking Crew

 The term Wrecking Crew is a name given to defenses of the football team.
 The term, coined by defensive back Chet Brooks, became popular during the coach R. C. Slocum's tenure in 80s and the 90s.
 After the coach's firing, many fans, coaches, and sports analysts feel that recent Aggie defenses have not "earned" the title.
 Despite this, the university still owns a trademark on the term.

 Yell Leaders

 Yell Leaders are five students who lead the crowd in yells during the games.
 The team consists of three seniors and two juniors elected by the student body.
 The Yell Leaders take the place of traditional "cheerleaders" and perform many of the same functions without the gymnastics and dance routines.
 They also participate in post-game activities such as being thrown in the Fish Pond if the team wins, or leading the student body in the singing of The Twelfth Man if the team loses.

 Future opponents

-Non-division opponents
+Conference opponents

-Texas A&M plays South Carolina as a permanent non-division opponent annually and rotates around the East division among the other six schools.
+From 2012 to 2023, Texas A&M played in the West Division of the SEC and played each opponent in the division each year along with several teams from the East Division.
+The SEC will expand the conference to 16 teams and will eliminate its two divisions in 2024, causing a new scheduling format for the Aggies to play against the other members of the conference.
+Only the 2024 conference schedule was announced on June 14, 2023, while the conference still considers a new format for the future.
+The 2025 conference schedule was announced on March 20, 2024, in which teams will play the same opponents in 2025 that they played in 2024, with sites changed for equal home and away competition over the course of the two seasons.

+2025 Conference Schedule

 Non-conference opponents

-Announced schedules as of April 26, 2020.
+Announced schedules as of November 6, 2025.